cashc/think-nicely/_posts/2020-04-05-why-vanlife.md

 <img src="/public/van-pano.jpeg" />

 I love my van so much.
 When I look around, I'm reminded of all the obstacles I overcame while building it.
 Of all the amazing adventures I've been on with it.
-It's instilled in me a great sense of freedom and the feeling that anything is possible.
+It's instilled in me a great sense of freedom, created and strengthened many friendships, and taught me the value of living simply.

 I have so much freedom because I can go anywhere at a moments notice.
 I can be neighbors with a friend for a few days while I park in front of their house.
 I can go to a national forest where Quinn and I can do an off-leash trail run.
 Or I can park on a quiet street bordering the ocean and wake up to the sunrise on a beach that Quinn and I have to ourselves.